 What is Children’s Mental Health Week?

-Children’s Mental Health week takes from between 1-7 February 2021.
 The first ever Children’s Mental Health Week was launched by Place2Be in 2015 to highlight the importance of children and young people’s mental health.
-This year’s theme is Express Yourself.
+This year’s theme is Let’s Connect.

 Why is connecting with people so important?

 Connecting with others helps you not feel so alone.

 Sharing your thoughts and feelings with other people, especially when you’re going through a tough time, helps to share the burden.
 The people you connect with can offer a listening ear and make you feel heard and validated.

 This can significantly improve your wellbeing, and helps to support good mental health.